BrightspaceUILabs/file-uploader/README.md

 <d2l-file-uploader on-file-added-to-upload="_fileAdded"></d2l-file-uploader>
 ```

-The JavaScript File inerface of the selected file(s) will be in the "detail" array of the "file-added-to-upload" event:
+The JavaScript File interface of the selected file(s) will be in the "detail" array of the "file-added-to-upload" event:

 ```shell
 _fileAdded( event ) {